robbchar/corefx/Breaking-Change-Rules.md

 * Changing the order in which events are fired.
 Developers can reasonably expect events to fire in the same order.
 * Removing the raising of an event on a given action
 * Changing a synchronous API to asynchronous (and vice versa)
+* Firing an existing event when it was never fired before
+* Changing the number of times given events are called

+### Unacceptable Binary and Source Compatibility changes

+**Type Attribute and Modifier Changes**
+* Adding the `sealed` or `abstract` keyword to a type.
+However, it is not breaking when:
+  * There are no accessible (public or protected) constructors
+* Reducing the visibility of a type
+* Removing the implementation of an interface on a class.
+However, it is not breaking when:
+  * If you added the implementation of an interface which derives from the removed interface.
+For example, you removed `IDisposable`, but implemented `IComponent`, which derives from `IDisposable`.
+  * The interface is already implemented lower in the hierarchy.
+* Remove an attribute, or changing values of an attribute.
+However, it is not breaking when:
+  * These values are not observable by consumers, such as `EditorBrowsable`.

+**Type Signature Changes**
+* Changing the base class for a class.
+However, it is not breaking when:
+  * The new base class is more derived from the original base class, -and- the new base class does not shadow any of the members of the original base class.
+* Changing the name of a type

+**Namespace Changes**
+* Moving a type to a new namespace
+* Removing a type from a namespace in which it resided

+**Assembly Changes**
+* Changing the name of an assembly

+**Location Changes**
+* Moving a type from one assembly into another assembly.
+However, it is not breaking when:
+  * The old assembly is marked with `TypeForwardedToAttribute` pointing to the new location

+**Member Changes**
+* Adding a member to an interface
+* Adding an abstract member to a public type.
+However, it is not breaking when:
+  * There are no accessible (public or protected) constructors
+  * The type is sealed
+* Adding a constructor to a class which previously had no constructor, without also adding the default constructor
+* Adding an overload that precludes an existing overload, and defines different behavior.
+  * This will break existing clients that were bound to the previous overload.
+For example, if you have a class that has a single version of a method that accepts a UInteger, an existing client will successfully bind to that overload, if simply passing an Integer value.
+However, if you add an overload that to this method that accepts an Integer, recompiling the application will now bind to the new overload.
+If different behavior results, then this is a breaking change.